trivago/gollum/docs/producers/kafka.rst

 **GracePeriodMs**
   GracePeriodMs defines the number of milliseconds to wait for Sarama to accept a single message.
   After this period a message is dropped.
-  By default this is set to 10ms.
+  By default this is set to 100ms.

 **MetadataRefreshMs**
   MetadataRefreshMs set the interval in seconds for fetching cluster metadata.
-  By default this is set to 10000.
+  By default this is set to 600000 (10 minutes).
   This corresponds to the JVM setting `topic.metadata.refresh.interval.ms`.

 **Servers**